FAA Drone Fines – Real Enforcement Cases and What Trigger…

 Most pilots choose settlement when:

-• Evidence of violation is clear
+• Evidence of violation is clear and you know it

 • Proposed penalty is reasonable given the violation